 Our Law Firm's Mission

-Welcome to the website of Mark D. Richards S.C.
+Welcome to the website of Richards & Dimmer, S.C.
 Our firm specializes in all areas of criminal law in Federal and State court; as well as appeals stemming from criminal convictions.
 Criminal law is a specialized area and requires someone with the experience, knowledge, and know-how to provide the best possible representation.
 Our law practice specializes in the representation of people accused of all types of criminal law matters.
 The goal is to provide intelligent and aggressive representation so the client benefits in their battle with the government.

 We have represented clients in both Federal and State courts charged with a variety of crimes from First Degree Intentional Homicide, major drug conspiracy, Vehicular Homicide, Sexual Assault, as well as misdemeanors, Operating While Intoxicated and minor infractions.
 The cornerstone of these representations has been a thorough investigation both factually and legally of all defenses so that no potential defenses are left unexplored or unlitigated.
 This “leave no stone unturned” type of representation has led to numerous successful outcomes for our clients.

 Today, more than ever before, criminal charges and convictions can turn life upside-down.

 Even before a conviction, criminal charges impact your life, loved ones, and liberty.
 If charged with a criminal offense, the court will set a cash or signature bond to ensure the client returns to court and behaves during the pendency of the case.
 The conditions of this bond vary greatly from case to case, and a criminal defense attorney can make all the difference in securing conditions that minimize the impact to a client’s family and loved ones.
 A client can continue working, engage in treatment, or otherwise demonstrate good behavior—better positioning themselves for a favorable resolution in the case.